No Start-Up Costs Business Ideas for Women

 Online Merchandising With No Inventory and No Start-Up Costs

 CafePress.com: Using Café Press' online tools you can upload images and design clothing and novelty products for free.
-You can order your own products or simply create a store for free.
+You can order your own products or simply create a storefront for people to browse.
 You do not need to maintain any inventory because CafePress prints items on demand as they are ordered.

 Why not write a book?
 Writing a book may generate some income for you, but it also helps to brand you as an expert in your field.
 Print-on-demand (POD) publishing is different from purchase-on-demand printing and true self-publishing services.
 POD publishers often hide fees so that you think you are getting something for free so do read the fine print and ask lots of questions before getting involved with a printing company.